-This briefing statement has been prepared by Something Inc Limited (referred to in this statement as the “Something™”, “we”, “us”, or “our”), to outline the steps that we are taking to try to ensure that any processing of personal data we undertake in the course of our business is secure, lawful and in compliance with the EU General Data Protection Regulation (“GDPR”) when this comes into force on 25 May 2018.
+This statement has been prepared by Something Inc Limited (referred to in this statement as the “Something™”, “we”, “us”, or “our”), to outline that any processing of personal data we undertake in the course of our business is secure, lawful and in compliance with the EU General Data Protection Regulation (“GDPR”)

 Something™'s policy is to comply with local laws that apply to our business related to the use of personal data and to ensure that we meet the applicable standards set out in such laws.

 We follow GDPR’s six data processing principles, which set out that personal data must be:

 - processed lawfully, fairly and in a transparent manner;